A person stands on a small vessel that is loaded up with derelict fishing traps.

 Who is involved?

-With support from the NOAA Marine Debris Program through Bipartisan Infrastructure Law funding, the Virginia Institute of Marine Science is leading a competitive grant program for removal of derelict fishing traps across the country.
+With support from the NOAA Marine Debris Program through Bipartisan Infrastructure Law funding, the William and Mary's Batten School and the Virginia Institute of Marine Science is leading a competitive grant program for removal of derelict fishing traps across the country.
 As part of the project, the University of Georgia is conducting policy reviews and providing recommendations related to derelict trap prevention and management.
 Green Fin Studio will also develop a communications strategy, a website, and tools.
 They are working with Kenah Consulting to coordinate outreach to tribes, enhance underrepresented community participation in the program, and assist in tribal capacity building where appropriate.

 What is the project and why is it important?